ericmalekos/scRNAseq/README.md

 ```

 ### QC and normalize
-See output for default filtering
+See output for default filtering details.

 ```
     RDS=${OUTPATH}/gene_counts.sparse.rds